Pilot source entry - manual review required Feline Ophthalmology Manual review

 Treatment overview

-Confirm with stain, protect the eye, control pain, prevent self-trauma, and refer urgently for deep, melting, or nonhealing lesions
+Confirm with stain, protect the eye, prevent self-trauma, consider herpesvirus when dendritic/geographic ulcers or URI clues are present, and refer urgently for deep, melting, or nonhealing lesions

-The safety point is sequence and steroid avoidance when ulceration is possible; this page does not provide topical-drug protocols.
+The safety point is sequence and steroid avoidance when ulceration is possible; this page does not provide dose protocols.

 Glaucoma

-Treat pain and pressure risk as same-day priorities while assessing visual potential and referral options
+Treat pain and pressure risk as same-day priorities while assessing visual potential and referral options; carbonic anhydrase inhibitor/beta-blocker concepts may appear as treatment lanes

 Do not delay a painful pressure emergency for chronic diagnostic sorting.